ArkToria/arktoria.github.io/README.md

 - SIP008
 - Base64 (`ss://` | `vmess://` | `trojan://`)

 We also provide manual local configuration management and automatic update.

-The information of the nodes are stored in an `SQLite` database, which allows queries and backup outside this app.
+The information of the nodes are stored in an `SQLite3` database, which allows queries and backup outside this app.

 ## Our Community

 One crucial part of `ACross` is our community, where everyone can always ask for new features and report issues.

 Why not get involved via our [GitHub Issues](https://github.com/ArkToria/ACross/issues) and help our community grow stronger?